 Competitors are the worst.
 We can all agree on that, right?
 The world would be so much better off if they didn’t exist.
 Or at least your bottom line would be.
 Alas, as the Internet continues to grow (Fun Fact: Around 400 websites are created every MINUTE!!!) so too does the staggering amount of blogs, vlogs, forums, podcasts, memes, cat videos, and — sigh — competitors.
 But don’t let the neverending march of business rivalry get in the way of your success.
-Below are seven ways to crack the code on your competitor’s SEO strategy… and then beat it!
+Below are seven ways to crack the code on competitors and how to beat your competitor’s SEO strategy!

 Here’s a breakdown of what we’re about to cover: